 Sarah Moreland MBE (Saddlery and Shoemaking)

 Stephen Way (Safeguarding, Careers Guidance and People)

 Paulina Balogun (Leave of absence to spring 2024)

 Alexis Malpica (Enfield Campus)

 Antony Young (Independent Member)

-Joanne Coffey (Clerk to the Corporation and Company Secretary)
+Joanne Coffey (Director of Governance and Company Secretary)

 Statement of governance